-- Networking skills and ability to establish contacts with executives of other organisations
+- Good networking skills and ability to establish contacts

-- An understanding of and affinity with WFD/ DWF’s vision, mission and values
+- An understanding of and affinity with DWF’s vision, mission and values

-- Must be a South African citizen or permanent resident with eligibility to work in the country.
+The preferred candidate must be a South African citizen or permanent resident with eligibility to work in the country.

-The preferred candidate must be in possession of a driver’s license valid for South Africa
+The preferred candidate must be in possession of a driver’s license valid for South Africa.

-To apply, submit one page application letter and CV to email@example.com stating the position title in the subject line
+Please send applications to email@example.com and include the position title in the subject line of your email.

 Please quote the source of this advertisement in your application - NGO Pulse Portal